HetPatel-20/myPrj_het10/README.md

 # myPrj_het10
-this is my repo for my personal programs
+this is my repo for my personal projects.
+Developer - Het S. Patel